 It has been remarkable for me to discover a lot of valuable insight within the pages of the books now written on the subject of Polio and its effect on both the children, families and the wider community.
 To my delight I have been able to read some remarkably happy stories in the books about kind staff, matrons and the wonderful man who was chief gardener for many years inclusive of my time spent there.
 Also much to my surprise a story is told about how someone discovered that colour assists children to heal and that some of the walls were painted in different colours and someone was commissioned to paint a wall mural.

-I found myself wondering as I read these “Bibles” (a wealth of information that was written by victims and their families many years on).
-Is this is where my creative endeavours were first inspired that led me into my own business and the creation of: “Doffie House”??
+I found myself wondering as I read these “Bibles” (a wealth of information that was written by victims and their families many years on) is this is where my creative endeavours were first inspired that led me into my own business and the creation of: “Doffie House”??
 I had begun a career as a secretary and then became a nurse but very soon I had the determination to create my own business and put my stamp on the retail Perth market.
-At the start the doffie brand was created as a craft based enterprise, where we made special childhood heirloom products and then I developed it into both nursery and children’s room décor and eventually into whole family home, interior design & styling.
+At the start the doffie brand was created as a craft-based enterprise, where we made special childhood heirloom products and then I developed it into both nursery and children’s room décor and eventually into whole family home, interior design and styling.

-It was with this Entrepreneur Spirit that I had honed up in myself by seeking out role models and teaching programmes, that led to me attending the ELI: “Excellerated Learning nstitute Business School in Hawaii the master mind of Robert Kiyosaki.
-It was a two week, live-in course.
+It was with this Entrepreneur Spirit that I had honed up in myself by seeking out role models and teaching programmes, that led to me attending the ELI: “Excellerated Learning Institute” Business School in Hawaii – the mastermind of Robert Kiyosaki.
+It was a two-week, live-in course.
 It had a very definite effect on both my personal life and how I went about my own business and that has carried over to this day.
 This was also the case for many who were part of it with me that I am still in touch with and some of them recall my inspiration that I refer to here.
 It came as a result of an exercise we were given to do that involved a mind map and a graphic presentation which we went on to present to our whole group in the business school.

 The Exercise was in response to the Question posed: